Advertiser Disclosure

 Advertiser Disclosure: The credit card and banking offers that appear on this site are from credit card companies and banks from which MoneyCrashers.com receives compensation.
 This compensation may impact how and where products appear on this site, including, for example, the order in which they appear on category pages.
 MoneyCrashers.com does not include all banks, credit card companies or all available credit card offers, although best efforts are made to include a comprehensive list of offers regardless of compensation.
 Advertiser partners include American Express, Chase, U.S. Bank, and Barclaycard, among others.

-6 Best Life Insurance Companies
+8 Best Life Insurance Companies of 2024

-According to LIMRA’s 2018 Insurance Barometer, about 60% of Americans are covered by some form of life insurance.
-That leaves about 2 in 5 with no coverage at all.
+According to LIMRA’s 2023 Insurance Barometer, about 52% of Americans are covered by some form of life insurance.
+That leaves about 2 in 4 with no coverage at all.
 Are these people playing fast and loose with their surviving heirs’ finances?
+The short answer is: possibly.

-How much life insurance you should have — and what type of life insurance is most cost-effective for your family’s needs — depends on your age, income, family size, stage of life, and long-term financial goals.
+How much life insurance you should have — and what type of life insurance is most cost-effective for your family’s needs depends on your age, income, family size, stage of life, and long-term financial goals.

 Whatever type of policy you opt for, you’ll want to choose a life insurance company that’s both financially strong and dedicated to its policyholders’ well-being.